Oliver Lincoln Lundquist

-Oliver Lincoln Lundquist (September 20, 1916 - December 28, 2008) was an American architect and industrial designer who headed the team which was responsible for the design of the United Nations logo and who himself designed the Q-Tip box.
+Oliver Lincoln Lundquist (September 20, 1916 - December 28, 2008) was an American architect and industrial designer who headed the team which was responsible for the design of the United Nations logo and the Q-Tip box.

 Biography

 Early life and education

 Lundquist was born on September 20, 1916, in Westbury, New York and grew up in Peekskill, New York.
 His mother was Frances Molly and his father was Louis Henrik Lundquist, a landscape architect.
 He attended Columbia University, where he studied architecture.

 Industrial design and military service

 He was hired by Raymond Loewy's industrial design firm in 1937 while he was a senior at Columbia, and was trained by the well-known architect himself.
 For the 1939 New York World's Fair, Lundquist was part of a team that developed a wind tunnel effect showing smoke traveling over a Chrysler Air Flow car for that company's pavilion at the fair.
 He created a "magic talking car" that spoke about Chrysler's car with the voice of the host of Major Bowes Amateur Hour.
 He created a "frozen forest" of steel palm trees with refrigerant inside to demonstrate Chrysler's automotive air conditioning system.
 At the Loewy firm, he developed the blue-and-white Q-Tip box, described by The New York Times as "one of the most widely known of product packages."'

 Lundquist worked with Eero Saarinen at the Office of Strategic Services during World War II.
 Saarinen and Lundquist won a Post War Living housing competition sponsored by Arts & Architecture for a house they had jointly designed.

 Lundquist was a pioneer of track lighting and created designs for the lighting company Lightolier.

 Lundquist served as a lieutenant in the United States Navy during World War II in the Office of Strategic Services, where he prepared visual presentations for the Joint Chiefs of Staff and the Washington press corps, working together with Alger Hiss and Saarinen.